kotita49/InfloTechTest/README.md

+# Testing

+This project uses xUnit for unit testing.

+NuGet package installed:

+xunit

+xunit.runner.visualstudio (for running tests in Visual Studio)

+Moq (for mocking dependencies)

+Integration Tests (Future Work)

+For this exercise, I focused on unit testing the service layer and controllers, since that’s where most of the business logic lives.
+In a real-world project, I would also add integration tests using WebApplicationFactory<T> and EF Core InMemory to cover the full flow:

+Hitting controller endpoints.

+Verifying persistence with a real (in-memory) database.

+Ensuring that pagination and log retrieval work end-to-end.

+This would give confidence that all the layers work together, not just in isolation.

 # User Management Technical Exercise

 The exercise is an ASP.NET Core web application backed by Entity Framework Core, which faciliates management of some fictional users.